ThunderFly-aerospace/docs/avionics/TFGPS01/index.md

 ![TFGPS01 without enclosure](https://raw.githubusercontent.com/ThunderFly-aerospace/TFGPS01/refs/heads/TFGPS01B/doc/img/TFGPS01A_top.jpg)

 ## Overview
-The **TFGPS01** is a high-end precision GNSS navigation module designed for UAV applications.
+The TFGPS01 is a high-end precision GNSS navigation module designed for UAV applications.
 It features multi-constellation reception, high noise immunity, and RTK capability, making it suitable for various drone navigation and payload synchronization tasks.
 The module can operate as both a standalone UART GPS and a USB GPS receiver.

 ## Key Features
 - **Multi-GNSS Support**: GPS, GLONASS, Galileo, and BeiDou.
 - **RTK Capable**: Achieves centimeter-level accuracy with an RTK-compatible module.
 - **Compatibility**: Works with PX4, Ardupilot, and other common flight stacks.
-- **Integrated Safety Features**: Includes a beeper, safety LED, and an external safety switch connector.
+- **Integrated Safety Features**: A beeper, safety LED, and an external safety switch connector are included.
 - **Payload Interface**: Allows time synchronization and geo-fencing capabilities.
 - **High Noise Immunity**: Optimized for RF-noisy environments with high-linearity and dynamic range LNA.
 - **Daylight Visible LEDs**: Status indicators for power, GPS, RTK, and safety features.

 ## Handling Precautions
-- The **TFGPS01A** is a highly sensitive device; handle it with care.
+- The **TFGPS01** is a highly sensitive device; handle it with care.
 - Avoid direct contact with the antenna to prevent damage from sweat acids.

 ## Compatible GNSS Receiver Modules